University of Minnesota Administrative Policy

 Policy Statement

 All research conducted at the University by University faculty, staff, students, visiting researchers, and volunteers must conform to Board of Regents Policy: Openness in Research.
-Research agreements that do not conform to this policy will only be accepted if the principal investigator obtains an exemption.
+Research agreements that do not conform to this policy will be accepted only if the principal investigator obtains an exception.

-The policy does not apply and an exemption is not needed for:
+The policy does not apply and an exception is not needed for:

-• Services performed as an external sale, provided that the results of such services may be published freely in the aggregate or may be used to guide the design of broader research activities.
+• Services performed as an external sale, provided that the results of such services may be published freely in the aggregate or may be used to guide the design of broader research activities; or

 • Non research projects.